-Stephen Signa-Aviles cuts up fresh kicks to make a statement about hip-hop
+Cutting up fresh kicks to make a statement about hip-hop with Stephen Signa-Aviles

-Stephen Signa-Aviles is chopping up perfectly good sneakers to make a point: hip-hop should be celebrated for what it is, a DIY culture, instead of a vehicle for corporate exploitation.
+Stephen Signa-Aviles chops up perfectly good sneakers to make a point: hip-hop should be celebrated for what it is, a DIY culture, instead of a vehicle for corporate exploitation.

 No side-industry has been more fruitful, more completely out of nowhere than that of the hypebeast.
 For some, it’s become a lifestyle, an obsession able to provide not only hours of online shopping entertainment, but more importantly, a boat-load of cash.
 For conceptual artist and shoe collector Stephen Signa-Aviles, an old pair of kicks in his closet led to him creating something out of would-be trash.
 His sneaker sculptures, he says, “explores the relationship between consumerism and masculinity as framed through the lens of hip-hop culture and fashion of the ‘90s.”
 For him, the act of trashing a fresh new pair and reforming them into art reconstructs a purpose beyond their value to fashion.

 “Early on, I wanted to make complete pieces out of just 1-pair of shoes,” says Signa-Aviles.
 “It’s totally doable — the rhino, unicorn, dragon are all made of one pair.
 Recently, it’s not as important to me to use just one pair.
 Now I buy what I need to complete the idea.
 The larger pieces are made out of at least two pair — I'd say at least 85 percent of both pairs are used in my latest works, the roosters."